Jon Voight: 1970–1989: Stardom and acclaim

 He next reteamed with director Ashby in 1982's Lookin' to Get Out, in which he played Alex Kovac, a con man who has run into debt with New York mobsters and hopes to win enough in Las Vegas to pay them off.
 Voight both co-wrote the script and also co-produced.
 He also produced and acted in 1983's Table for Five, in which he played a widower bringing up his children by himself.
-Also in 1983, Voight was slated to play Robert Harmon in John Cassavetes' Golden Bear-winning Love Streams, having performed the role on stage in 1981.
+Also in 1983, Voight was slated to play Robert Harmon in John Cassavetes's Golden Bear-winning Love Streams, having performed the role on stage in 1981.
 However, a few weeks before shooting began, Voight announced that he also wanted to direct the picture and was consequently dropped.
 In 1985, Voight teamed up with Russian writer and director Andrei Konchalovsky to play the role of escaped con Oscar "Manny" Manheim in Runaway Train.
 The script was based on a story by Akira Kurosawa, and paired Voight with Eric Roberts as a fellow escapee, and Rebecca De Mornay as an assistant locomotive engineer.
 Voight received an Academy Award nomination for Best Actor and won the Golden Globe's award for Best Actor.
 Roberts was also honored for his performance, receiving an Academy Award nomination for Best Supporting Actor.
 Voight followed up this and other performances with a role in the 1986 film, Desert Bloom, and reportedly experienced a "spiritual awakening" toward the end of the decade.
 In 1989, Voight starred in and helped write Eternity, which dealt with a television reporter's efforts to uncover corruption.